 Why You Should Ditch Google

 We’re all familiar with Google.
 It’s not only a household name, it’s also a modern verb!
 We no longer search online anymore.
 We google for things.

 And that’s entirely understandable.
 Because depending which report you read, Google accounts for as much as 87% of all internet searches.
 It’s also referenced in popular culture.

-Moreover, despite efforts by alternative search engines — most notably Microsoft Bing, which only has 5.2% market share — no one's ever managed to gain any amount of meaningful traction on Google's dominance.
-I don't know of anyone who bings anything.
+Moreover, despite efforts by alternative search engines — most notably Microsoft Bing, which only has 5.2% market share (at the time of writing) — no one’s ever managed to gain any amount of meaningful traction on Google’s dominance.
+I don’t know of anyone who bings anything.
 Do you?

 For the longest time, this setup seemed all fine and dandy.
 You opened up your browser, which defaulted to Google’s home page, did some quick searching, found what you wanted to learn, do, or buy, and did it.
 Happy days!
 Right?

 However, in recent years that’s begun to change.
 People have been feeling that they’re being tracked online.
 Perhaps you have.
 As a result, we’ve started learning about how Google is able to provide such high-quality search results Moreover, what we’ve found is more than a bit concerning.

 Here’s an example; you search for something in Google, perhaps a new vacuum cleaner.
 Perhaps you buy it; perhaps not.

 Then, as you visit other sites, you notice that the advertisements being displayed on those sites have an uncanny relationship with your recent vacuum cleaner search history.

 Now some would argue that there isn’t necessarily anything sinister nor big brother going on here.
 The reason why Google’s able to provide such excellent results — and why other sites know what to suggest to you — is because you’ve willingly given away enough information already!